LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/integrated-virtual-meetings.md

 ## Zoom Integrated Meeting Host Setup

-To integrate Zoom into the Skillable TMS, you will need a licensed Zoom account, set up a JSon Web Token (JWT) in Zoom, and send some information to our help desk for set up in the TMS.
-Once you have decided on a Zoom plan and have an account, you will need to set up a JWT app, this lets Zoom and the Skillable TMS communicate.
-Follow the instructions below to create the JWT app and send us the API key, API secret, and the email of a licensed user.
+To integrate Zoom into the TMS, you will need a licensed Zoom account, set up an integration application in Zoom, and then send some information to our help desk for set up in the TMS.
+Once you have decided on a Zoom plan and have an account, you will need to set up the Server-to-Server OAuth app, this lets Zoom and the TMS communicate.
+Follow the instructions below to create the Server-to-Server OAuth app and send us the Account ID, Client ID, Client Secret, and the email of a licensed user.

 Go to the [Zoom App Marketplace.](https://marketplace.zoom.us/)

 1. From the **Develop** menu, select **Build App**
-1. This opens a **Choose your app type** page, on the **JWT** tile click **Create**.
+1. This opens a **Choose your app type** page, on the **Server-to-Server OAuth** tile click **Create**.
 1. Fill out the information to create the app
-1. To set up Zoom, we will need your **API Key** and **API Secret**.
+1. To set up Zoom, we will need your **Account ID**, **Client ID** and **Client Secret**.
 We also need the **email of a licensed Zoom user** to verify the set up.
 [Click here to request a Skillable TMS/Zoom integration.](https://supportrequest.learnondemandsystems.com/form-4500904/support-request)

 The integration will be broken if you regenerate the API Secret after the integration is set up.